North Las Vegas, Nevada Therapists

 Nevada Health Centers offers services for a large variety of mental health symptoms and behavioral issues.
 They offer a sliding scale.

-Diversified Community Services provides individual, group, family counseling, and case management.
+Diversified Community Services provides individual, group, and family counseling, and case management.